 The Fund is exclusively for biomedical startups or companies with U-M IP or license.
 Most applicants need to successfully complete an existing U-M translational program such as Coulter, MTRAC, NSF I-Corps and/or be recommended by the Deal Flow Council.
 Companies can also directly apply after consulting with the Program Manager.
 Applicants are required to complete the online proposal and submit any relevant material.

-CLICK HERE for additional fund information.
+CLICK HERE for additional fund information and FAQs.

 Deal Flow Council Members

 The Deal Flow Council (DFC) is comprised of 4-7 members that review applications, as well as recommend U-M start-ups to consider for funding.
 DFC members include individuals that are closely connected to U-M research and innovation, and U-M translational programs, eg: Office of Tech Transfer Licensing and the Venture Center, I-Corps, Med and CoE units (including the department chairs), U-M MTRAC for Life Sciences Innovation Hub, and the Coulter Program.
 DFC members are:

 - Drew Bennett, M.B.A., Licensing, U-M Technology Transfer